Skip to main content

 This is a state nominated provisional residence visa for business owners, investors and entrepreneurs.
 It is the first step in a two-step pathway to permanent residency.
 There are four visa streams in this program to choose from.

-This visa offers applicants the choice of four streams:
+This visa has four streams:

 4. Entrepreneur stream: People who have support from a selected Service Provider to undertake a complying entrepreneurial activity that is proposed to lead to either the commercialisation of a product or service in South Australia or the development of a business in South Australia.